Dr. John R. Jones, III

 Dr. Burnette is primarily responsible for fostering, supporting and expanding the university’s relationships with federal, state and local elected officials to strengthen UNCP’s ability to achieve its mission.
 He is the UNCP liaison to State and Federal Relations Councils at UNC General Administration, the North Carolina General Assembly, the Lumbee Tribe of North Carolina, UNC’s Board of Governors, the Town of Pembroke, the local UNC Pembroke legislative delegation and other elected officials.
 His office also coordinates both winter and spring commencements.

-Kelley Horton became UNC Pembroke’s internal auditor in September 2012 after several years working for the North Carolina Office of the State Auditor.
+Kelley Horton became UNC Pembroke’s Chief Audit Officer in September 2012 after several years working for the North Carolina Office of the State Auditor.
 She earned her degree in business with a concentration in accounting from Campbell University.

-As director of Internal Audit, she reports functionally to the UNC Pembroke Board of Trustees and administratively to the chancellor.
+As Chief Audit Officer, she reports functionally to the UNC Pembroke Board of Trustees and administratively to the chancellor.
 Her role is to provide independent, objective assurance and consulting services designed to add value and improve UNCP’s operations.
 She also conducts annual planned audits and reviews and assists management with advisory and investigative requests.

 Ronette Sutton Gerber